SoloDevNZ/hashnode/clho9coq004haspnv9yrx2upe.md

 ### Creating a New User (for the Container).

-I create a new user:
+On the `homelab` system, in the container, I create a new user:

 ```plaintext
 adduser brian